RetroShare/docs/docs/concept/topology.md

-Users become a member of a server, and in principle only connect directly with their own server; these servers in turn are connected to each other to allow users in different server to interact with each other.
+Users become a member of a server, and in principle only connect directly with their own server; these servers in turn are connected to each other to allow users in different servers to interact with each other.
 This matches the **distributed network of centralized networks** description given above quite well.